Skip to content

 Ready to start

-• The workflow can be described clearly in plain language.
+• The workflow can be described clearly in plain language without hand-waving.

 • One owner can review outcomes and exceptions every week.

-• The starting systems are known before the build begins.
+• The live systems, approved docs, and target fields are known before the build starts.

-• The KPI can be measured without inventing a new dashboard first.
+• The KPI can be measured without inventing a whole new analytics layer first.

 Not ready yet